Genealogy-valued Feller diffusion: Concepts and main results

+Conditioned on $Z_{t-s}$, the vector of family sizes at time $t$ going back to one ancestor at time $t-s$, arises as the limit $N\to\infty$ of rescaled critical binary Galton-Watson processes $(Z^{(N)}_t)_{t\ge 0}$ (as in above remark with $a=0$) starting initially with $N$ individuals. \end{lemma}

+\begin{remark}[Time-inhomogeneous Feller branching diffusion on $\R_+$] A time inhomogeneous version of the solution of the stochastic differential equation \eqref{eq:FelBDiff-ab} arises if the coefficients $b$, $a$ and $c$ are measurable functions of time which are bounded on finite time intervals. \end{remark}

 \begin{remark}[Particle models and operators of $\U$-valued diffusions] The individual based processes from the previous remark naturally allow to read off $\U$-valued versions of the processes.
 Define the set $U_t$ as $\{1,2,\dots,n_t\}$, where $n_t$ is the population size at time $t$.
 Furthermore, define \emph{ancestors} and \emph{descendants} in the obvious way, and the \emph{genealogical distance} $r_t$ as the ``usual'' graph distance, i.e.\ distance of two individuals from the population at time $t$ is twice the time back to their most recent common ancestor.
-Obviously, this defines an ultrametric space and letting $\mu_t$ be the \emph{counting measure} on $U_t$ we can describe the branching process together with its genealogy at time $t$ by an element of $\U$.
+Obviously, this defines an ultrametric space and letting $\mu_t$ be the \emph{counting measure} on $U_t$ we can encode the branching process together with its genealogy at time $t$ by an ultrametric measure space and taking its equivalence class we obtain an element of $\U$.
 The evolution is of course Markovian.
-In the case of an immigration event at time $s$ we give the new individual distance $2s$ to everybody else alive at that time.
+In the case of an immigration event at time $s$ we set the distance between the new individual and every other individual alive at that time to be $2s$.

 We do not focus on approximation results and prove here limit theorems for individual based $\U$-valued processes only in the critical case.
-For the Feller diffusion this the arguments are essentially based on corresponding results from \cite{Gl12}.
-Let us note however, that approximation results concerning generator convergence allow us to \emph{determine} the correct operators of our diffusion processes in various cases and we will use this approach often throughout the paper.
+For the Feller diffusion the arguments are essentially based on corresponding results from \cite{Gl12}.
+Let us note however, that approximation results concerning generator convergence allow us to \emph{determine} the correct operators of our diffusion processes in various cases and we will use this approach often throughout the paper; see for instance the derivation of the branching operator in \eqref{eq:4}.

-For other processes which we consider here, such as processes conditioned to live forever or $h$-transformed processes (these processes lead to branching with immigration), there are some issues concerning \emph{path convergence} which we will not discuss in the present paper.
-We will rely on the fact that particle approximations determines the operators also in these cases. \end{remark}
+For other processes which we consider here, such as processes conditioned to live forever or $h$-transformed processes (these processes lead to branching with immigration), there are some issues concerning \emph{path convergence} in $D(\U,\R)$ which we will not discuss in the present paper.
+We will rely on the fact that particle approximations determine the operators also in these cases. \end{remark}